Ken Maumalo: 2023

 On 23 March, Maumalo was granted an immediate release from his Wests Tigers contract to join the Gold Coast.
 Maumalo was released by Wests despite the fact he had finished as the club's top try scorer during the 2022 season.

 Maumalo did not play any NRL games for the Gold Coast in 2023, instead spending the year with the Burleigh Bears, a Gold Coast affiliate side in the Queensland Cup.
 Maumalo played 14 games of the regular season, scoring 11 tries.
 Maumalo also played in the Bears 57-8 preliminary final win over Wynnum Manly, scoring a try.

 2024

 Maumalo spent the entirety of 2024 in the Queensland Cup, playing 17 games and scoring 6 tries.

 He has been named in the top 30 for Gold Coast Titans for the 2025 NRL season.

 2025

 On 23 April, the Gold Coast announced that Maumalo was released from the remainder of his contract.
 Maumalo played no first grade games for the Gold Coast outfit prior to his release.
+Maumalo has then announced his retirement and was part of the retiring class of 2025.